You have duties under WHS laws to keep people in the workplace safe if you’re:

-- An importer that is on-selling the imported goods
+- importer that is on-selling the imported goods

-- An owner-driver of their own transport or courier business
+- owner-driver of their own transport or courier business

-- A fast food franchisor and the operator of the fast food outlet (the franchisee)
+- fast food franchisor and the operator of the fast-food outlet (the franchisee)

-A volunteer association is a PCBU if it employs one or more paid workers to carry out work.
+A volunteer association is a business or undertaking if it employs one or more paid workers to carry out work.
 See the Guide to Work Health and Safety for Volunteer Organisations for more information.

 For information about who may be a PCBU and their duties see:

 Officers have specific duties under WHS laws.